ImperialCollegeLondon/porescale/codes/poreOccupancyAnalysis/README.md

 **3.** The image should be an 8-bit image, where zero represents pores and one represents the rest of the rock and the image border.

-**4.** When saving your image or compressed file, accurately record the filename.
-This name should be used for the MHD file (which contains image information) and should also be used within the MHD file.

-**5.** In the MHD file, accurately write the image size and voxel size.
-These are crucial details necessary to use your own image.
-For ease, you can copy the sample MHD file and change the name and size, as well as the voxel size.
+**4.** The code automatically inserts the image size and voxel size into the MHD file based on the information you provide.
+After selecting the dry scan image, you will be prompted to enter the image details, including the size (Nx * Ny * Nz) and voxel size.

-**6.** For two-phase flow images, these should be in the TIF format.
+**5.** For two-phase flow images, these should be in the TIF format.
 Import the TIF file into ImageJ and save it again as a TIF.
 The software works optimally with TIF images prepared in ImageJ.

 By following these steps, you'll ensure compatibility with our software.